idugalic/reactive-company/PITCHME.md

   - In concurrent programming an algorithm is considered non-blocking if threads competing for a resource do not have their execution indefinitely postponed by mutual exclusion protecting that resource.
   - Non-blocking IO refers to an interface where IO operations will return immediately with a special error code if called when they are in a state that would otherwise cause them to block.

 +++

-### Reactive Programming

-<span style="color:gray">Non-blocking in practice</span>

-  - <span style="color:gray">Generally APIs providing non-blocking IO will also provide some sort of interface where you can efficiently wait for certain operations to enter a state where invoking the non-blocking IO operation will actually make some progress rather than immediately returning.
-APIs in this style are implementations of the "reactor" pattern.</span>

-+++